Catalogs, Delivery Groups, Zones

 George Spiers in Active Directory user computer name caching in XenDesktop explains how the Broker Service in Delivery Controller caches Active Directory user and computer names.
 The cache can be updated by running Update-BrokerNameCache -Machines or Update-BrokerNameCache -Users.
 Also see Update-BrokerNameCache at Citrix SDK documentation.

-Delivery Group License Type (7.14 and newer)
+Delivery Group License Type

 To configure license model and product, run the following PowerShell commands (run asnp citrix.* first):